 Consumer Confidence in Slovakia averaged -19.49 points from 1997 until 2020, reaching an all time high of 6.50 points in December of 2006 and a record low of -49.40 points in August of 1999.
 This page provides the latest reported value for - Slovakia Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Slovakia Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020.

-Consumer Confidence in Slovakia is expected to be -7.20 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Slovakia to stand at -9.00 in 12 months time.
-In the long-term, the Slovakia Consumer Confidence is projected to trend around -7.00 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Slovakia is expected to be -37.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Consumer Confidence in Slovakia to stand at -23.00 in 12 months time.
+In the long-term, the Slovakia Consumer Confidence is projected to trend around -16.00 points in 2021 and -11.00 points in 2022, according to our econometric models.